 Wacom, holding more than 80% of the global market for pen-input tablet devices, is setting up a parallel component production base in China after the March earthquake and tsunami triggered power shortages and crippled component supplies at home.

 “We have to minimise risks of supply,” Wacom President Masahiko Yamada said.
+“I’m aware of concerns about industrial hollowing, but national borders have already been disappearing,” he said.

 “Staying here does not always benefit Japan.
 Should we put everything within the fence or should we go out and contribute to the country from outside?
 I will choose the latter.”